 Albert Menkveld is Professor of Finance at Vrije Universiteit Amsterdam and Fellow at the Tinbergen Institute.
 In 2002, he received a Tinbergen PhD from Erasmus University Rotterdam.
 He was on visiting positions for multiple years at various U.S. schools (NYU, Wharton, and Stanford).

 Albert’s research agenda is focused on securities trading, liquidity, asset pricing, and financial econometrics.
 He has published in various journals, for example, the Journal of Political Economy, the Journal of Finance, the Journal of Financial Economics, and the Review of Financial Studies.
-He is currently the best publishing Dutch economist according to the Economentop 40 published by ESB.
+Three years in a row, he is the best publishing Dutch economist according to the Economentop 40 published by ESB (2020, 2021, and 2022).

 In 2018 he received a five-year Vici grant from the Netherlands Organization for Scientific Research (NWO), in 2010 a five-year NWO Vidi grant, in 2007 the Pierson medal (“Dutch Bates Clark”) from the Royal Dutch Economic Association, in 2003 a Lamfalussy scholarship from the European Central Bank, and in 2001 the Josseph de la Vega Prize from the Federation of European Exchanges.